rickmugridge/thespian/CommonMockingAntiPatterns.md

 # Rick Mugridge, Hypr, 17 November 2019

-I've used a variety of existing mocking frameworks in Typescript development ove the last 4 years.
+I've used a variety of existing mocking frameworks in Typescript development over the last 4 years.
+Most are fine for very simple testing, with simple objects/arrays.

-These all suffered from one or more problems, especially when mocking where:
+But these all suffered from one or more problems, when mocking where:

  - Several mocks are needed, when test driving a class that plays a coordination role and has several dependencies injected into that class.